psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 That last step is the most complex one.
-In order to upload scan data to Coverity Scan server we need to send multipart/form‐data[^fn-multipart] HTML form containing archived scan data along with some build metadata (the process is documented in **Upload a Project Build** page of your Coverity Scan project web GUI).
-This can be accomplished in many ways, I’ll use [System.Net.Http.MultipartFormDataContent][url-dotnet-multipart-form‐data].
+In order to upload scan data to Coverity Scan server we need to send multipart/form‐data[^fn-multipart] HTML form containing archived scan data along with some build metadata (the process is documented in *Upload a Project Build* page of your Coverity Scan project web GUI).
+This can be accomplished in many ways, I’ll use `System.Net.Http.MultipartFormDataContent`.

 First, we need to initialize `HttpClient` and `MultipartFormDataContent`:
 {% highlight powershell %}